Dennisseur/surfs_up/README.md

 ## Summary:
 December temperatures vary more than June temperatures.
 However, December is still appropriate weather conditions for both surfing and demand in ice cream as the weather is still realitively warm.

+To help decide whether they should build the shop other queries should also be run.
+For example, they should check the precipitation information to see whether their desired location gets enough sun for people to enjoy ice cream year round.
+They should also check information about the location they would like place the shop physically.
+They would need to see if that beach has good surfing conditions (wave swell, rip tides, etc).